-With that, fiscal deficit is expected to breach above the government's target of 6.0%.
-With the newly unveiled PEMULIH stimulus package, we could see the debt ceiling be raised to 65.0% from 60.0%.
+Fiscal deficit is expected to breach above the government's target of 6.0%.
+With the unveiled PEMULIH stimulus package, we could see the debt ceiling be raised to 65.0% from 60.0%.
 This could translate to more government bond supplies, which may put further pressure on Malaysia's sovereign rating.